Coaching a Coach - How To & Approach

 Sezin Ninic headshot

-Sezin A. Ninic, ACC, is a Leadership and Career Coach who helps clients with their career transitions and leadership journeys, such as taking on a new regional role.
-She served in senior Human Resources leadership positions for 16 years at multinational companies and has worked with variety of cultures across different countries.
-Sezin is an ICF Turkey Chapter Member who is contributing to the development of the coaching profession as a member of the Chapter’s Marketing and Social Media Committee.
-Connect with Sezin on Twitter @sezininic.
+Sezin A. Ninic is a leadership and career coach who helps clients with their career transitions and leadership journeys, such as taking on a new regional role.
+She served in senior human resources leadership positions for 16 years at multinational companies and has worked with a variety of cultures across different countries.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.